Let’s say that you started blogging using a hosting provider that you are not happy with.

 I moved from WordPress.com to Cloudways like three years ago and I haven’t considered hosting my sites elsewhere.

-I use Cloudways, I recommend Cloudways, you can host several sites in one server.
+I use Cloudways, I recommend Cloudways, you can host several sites in one server if you follow some of the advice included here

 If you can afford a managed WordPress hosting provider like Kinsta, WPEngine, Flywheel, or Pressable, try that instead, they will hold your hand so you can focus on whatever you are doing with your sites.